 Fed’s Brainard says climate scenario analysis on the way for US banks

-The governor of the Federal Reserve Lael Brainard said on Thursday that the Fed is developing scenario analysis tools to assess the resilience of financial institutions, and the entire financial system, to the effects of climate change.
-Speaking at a research conference in Boston, she also signaled the Fed will provide supervisory guidance on climate change to help banks mitigate their exposure.
+Member of the Federal Reserve board of governors Lael Brainard said on Thursday that the Fed is developing scenario analysis tools to assess the resilience of financial institutions, and the entire financial system, to the effects of climate change.
+Speaking at a research conference in Boston, she also signalled the Fed will provide supervisory guidance on climate change to help banks mitigate their exposure.

 Carney under fire for COP26 ‘greenwashing’